Picovoice/porcupine/demo/mcu/stm32f411/README.md

 ## Supported Languages

-1. Arabic
-2. Dutch
-3. English
+1. English
-4. French
+2. French
-5. German
+3. German
-6. Hindi
-7. Italian
+4. Italian
-8. Japanese
+5. Japanese
-9. Korean
+6. Korean
-10. Mandarin
-11. Polish
-12. Portuguese
+7. Portuguese
-13. Russian
-14. Spanish
+8. Spanish
-15. Swedish
-16. Vietnamese

 - Support for additional languages is available for commercial customers on a case-by-case basis.